tylerjarvis/RootFinding/README.md

 `$ git branch`

 Suppose that at the last research meeting, you were assigned to test code that converts polynomials in the power basis to polynomials in the Chebyshev basis.
+Someone will have created an issue on the GitHub page and assigned you to the issue.
+It might be called something like "Write a unit test to check converting polynomials from the power basis to the Chebyshev basis."
 You need to create a new branch off of the `develop` branch where you can safely make changes to the code.
 Switch to the `develop` branch, then make sure it is up-to-date with what is currently on GitHub: